Tarrasch/ravens-test/README.markdown

 hard coded to only look for patterns in 2 steps, but it's clear from (2) that that is not enough.
 If one also searches for patterns in 3 steps, the program will run for hours or days.

+## Solution to 1 and 3

+Just like the last time, my program thinks about the first and third problem in terms of rotations.
+That's why the given answer give might differ from the solution when you think in terms of reflections.

 ## Ablation experiments